openEOPlatform/documentation/join/early_adopter.md

 :::

-To express your interest in becoming an Early Adopter you need to follow 2 steps:
+To become part of the OpenEO Platform Virtual Organization you need to follow 2 steps:

 1. Connect an existing account to EGI check-in
 2. Apply to the openEO Platform virtual organization